dasic002/GameOfKings/README.md

 # Game of Kings

-**Kings** is a fun (and addictive) card game.
-Using this project to develop my skills in Javascript, currently as a single player VS Robot players.
+**Kings** is a simple, fun (and addictive) card game suitable for all ages.
+Exercises the player's memory and strategy skills.
+This project will develop my skills in Javascript, currently building it as a single player VS Robot players.

 The objective of the game is to score as low as possible, with Kings being worth zero points, the remainder as their numerical value (Jacks and Queens capped at 10pts).

 **How is it played:**<br>
 **Set up**<br>
-1) Cards shuffled, each player is dealt 4 cards face down, remaining deck placed in the centre as a draw stack and the top card is turned over for the discard stack.
+1) Cards shuffled, each player is dealt 4 cards face down, remaining deck placed in the centre as a draw stack and the top card is turned over to form the discard stack.
 2) Typically, players will arrange their 4 cards in a 2 x 2 formation in front of them.
 This helps with the memory aspect of the game.
 3) Without looking at their hand, the players can opt to shuffle their cards around in their 2 x 2 formation in the hope it may reveal the larger value cards in the next step.
 4) Before play begins, the dealer counts down "3, 2, 1!" where on "1" players can look at the bottom 2 cards only of their hand for about 1 second, no further shuffling is allowed from this point.

 **Playing the game**
-1) Typically, the player to the left of the dealer goes first and taking turns clockwise.
+1) Typically, the player to the left of the dealer goes first, taking turns clockwise.
 2) Knowing only the bottom 2 cards of their hand, the player must choose to either draw the top card from the discard stack (since it is visible and may be significantly lower than just seen in their hand) or take a chance and pick from the draw stack.
 Once they see the card they have picked, they can choose whether to swap with any of the ones in their hand or to discard it.
 3) Before moving on to the next player, the current player may knock on the table to indicate they are locking in their hand, indicating this is the last round for everyone else as this player believes they have the lowest scoring hand on the table.
 4) Each player takes a turn by choosing to pick a card from either stack and deciding whether to swap with another from their hand or not.